nktcodes/Crypto-Hourly-Data/README.md

 * Close
 * Volume
 * Volume USDT
-* tradecount
+* Tradecount

-The dataset is composed of the following cryptocurrencies:
+The dataset is composed of the following pairs:

+* IINCHUSDT